ConorGriffin37/chess/gui/README.md

 ## How to Install ##

+If you are using Linux you can follow the commands below.
+Otherwise, you can open GUI.sln in VisualStudio or MonoDevelop and compile within the IDE.

 From the directory in which this file is located, run the following commands:
 ```bash
 $ ./autogen.sh && make